 Granite dominates the geology of Yosemite National Park.
-The park boundary perfectly frames a landscape that is composed almost entirely granite, and it’s no surprise that this landscape contains some of the most iconic rock formations on earth.
+The park boundary perfectly frames a landscape that is composed almost entirely of granite, and it’s no surprise that this landscape contains some of the most iconic rock formations on earth.

-EmplacementGranite is most often formed where oceanic plates dive beneath continental plates in tectonic environments called subduction zones.
+Granite is most often formed where oceanic plates dive beneath continental plates in tectonic environments called subduction zones.
 In these zones, the input of water-rich oceanic crust causes partial melting at the base of the crust about 25 to 30 miles below the earth’s surface.
-The resulting magma is rich in elements found high in the periodic table and, since it is less dense than material typically found at that depth, it rises like oil in salad dressing.
+The resulting magma is less dense than material typically found at that depth, so it rises like oil in salad dressing.
 This is the silica-rich magma that is often violently expelled from the large volcanos, like Mt.
 Saint Helens and Mt.
 Rainier, which sit above subduction zones today.

 A group of plutons that are considered to be part of the same magmatic event and thus related are called intrusive suites.
 Intrusive suites typically are emplaced over about 10 million years and are often interpreted as being the roots of a single volcanic system.
 There are seven intrusive suites in Yosemite National Park.
 The Tuolumne Intrusive Suite is the youngest and most extensive, occupying about 1/3 of the park’s area.
 The Tuolumne Intrusive Suite contains many famous rock types including the Half Dome Granodiorite and Cathedral Peak Granite.

 Few places on earth display the internal complexity of a batholith better than El Capitan.
 Even though Yosemite Valley has received considerable attention because of its geologic fame and dominant place in our cultural geography, the 3,000-foot-tall southeast face of El Capitan remained unmapped until recently.
 Between 2011 and 2013, a team of geologists completed the first geologic map of this sheer face.
 The map was made using a combination of techniques including remote sensing, climbing, and geochemistry.
 The map reveals many details about the vertical structures of plutons and the complex interactions between intrusive suites.

 “Plutonism in the Central Part of the Sierra Nevada Batholith, California” by Paul C. Bateman, 1992, U.S. Geological Survey Professional Paper 1483.
 [15 MB PDF]